DomGries/InnoDependencyInstaller/README.md

 * October 2007
     * Initial version
 * August 2008
-    * Now uses dotnetchk.exe to determine which version of .NET Framework and its language pack is installed
     * Added .NET Framework language pack(s) to script
     * Added translation for download page
-    * Separated script code into multiple files to make it easier to update the script for different versions of the .NET Framework
 * January 2009
-    * Wrote source code modular (each dependency now has one file)
     * Added code for Windows 2000 Security Update KB835732, .NET Framework 1.1, 2.0 SP1, 3.5, 3.5 SP1 and their language packs
-    * Remove usage of dotnetchk.exe again as it only worked for .NET Framework 2.0 and below
+    * Improved source code modularity (each dependency now has one file)
 * September 2009
-    * Code for dependencies installation routine was completely rewritten and is now executed before the actual installation of the application.
-Setup also checks if all dependencies are installed successfully and if not, displays an error page
+    * Added executing dependency installation routine before the actual installation of the application
+    * Added checking if all dependencies are installed successfully and if not, displays an error page
     * Added support for 32-bit (x86) and 64-bit (x64) OS including Itanium (ia64)
     * Added code for .NET Framework 2.0 SP2 and its language pack
     * Fixed Windows version check bug and language pack check bug